 A Sweet S’more Spot: You can pitch your tent (better get the best tents for rain that you can find) or snuggle into your RV in between the trees, right along the two-mile stretch of beach or the 40-acre freshwater lake.
 Enjoy the playground, picnic area with fire pits, volleyball and horseshoe courts, and numerous hiking trails.
-It is $24 per night for NY state residents and $48 per night for non-residents.
+It is $35 per night and $245 per week.

 How to get there: Take the Hampton Jitney into the town of Montauk.
 A local bus runs regularly through Main Street out to Hither Hills, though you may have to shriek a bit for it to stop.
 Or rent some bikes in town and ride out to Hither Hills.

 5 Cedar Point Road, East Hampton, NY, 631.244.7275, discoverlongisland.com

 A Sweet S’more Spot: At this pet-friendly campsite, enjoy the picnic spots, nature walks, boat rentals, sports facilities, Saturday night movies, and beach access.
-Take a walk along the sandbar to the lighthouse, built in 1860. $24 for out-of-towners.
+Take a walk along the sandbar to the lighthouse, built in 1860. $19 fee rates, 3 night stay minimum.

 How to get there: Take the Long Island Railroad straight out to East Hampton from Penn Station.
 Bring your bike (and your $5 lifetime bike permit on the train) and take the 6-mile ride to the campground—bikers can stay for free in a designated biker’s campground for one night.
 Arrange a taxi ahead of time or hop on your bikes to get to the campsite, 631.324.2100.

 4468 State Route 3, Saranac Lake, NY, 518.891.2841, dec.ny.gov

 A Sweet S’more Spot: The secluded location is convenient for any water sports enthusiasts and is a prime fishing spot for largemouth bass, smallmouth bass, northern pike, yellow perch, bullhead, and pickerel.
 Hiking trails, horseback riding, and golf courses are also nearby. $22 camping fee, $27 for the out-of-towners.